 What to Do in the Smokies

 The park has 384 miles of roads, most but not all paved.
-Even the unpaved roads in the park are suitable for two-wheel drive vehicles except after severe weather.
+Even the unpaved roads in the park are suitable for two-wheel drive vehicles except in severe weather.
 Primary roads including Newfound Gap Road, Little River Road and the Cades Cove Loop Road are open year round, weather permitting.
 Some roads, including Clingmans Dome Road, Balsam Mountain Road, Heintooga Ridge Road, Parson Creek Road and Roaring Fork Road are routinely closed in winter, and any road may be closed temporarily due to ice and snow.

 The main road through the park, and the only road that completely traverses the park from one side to the other, is the paved two-lane U.S. Highway 441, also known as Newfound Gap Road.
 It runs 33 miles from the eastern entrance at Cherokee to the western side near Gatlinburg.
 The speed limit on this road is 45 mph, lower in places.
 It passes a number of the park’s picnic sites and campgrounds, and it has numerous scenic overlooks.